MD MPH; Pediatric Gastroenterologist, Healthcare Innovator, Researcher, Educator, Department: CS Gastroenterology

 How did your innovation journey with CareXR start?

-Dr. Chogle: Few years ago, I experienced the magic of virtual reality (VR) firsthand and started thinking of its possible applications in medicine.
+Dr. Chogle: A few years ago, I experienced the magic of virtual reality (VR) firsthand and started thinking of its possible applications in medicine.
 Hearing stories about parents who were afraid or uncomfortable while caring for children after they are discharged from the hospital made me think about how we can help these parents become more capable and less stressed.
 I came up with the idea of using VR to educate parents about their child’s medical device and allow them to practice their newly learnt skills in the virtual world.

 I was invited to a CHOC Pediatric Hackathon at the Innovation Lab, and that’s where I pitched the idea.
 I was truly fortunate to meet Wanda there, and I found out that she was trying to find ways to solve the same problem.
 Our hackathon team included Mi4 and nurse scientists, and it was a great experience.
 Wanda and I became partners as a result of this experience, creating what would later become CareXR.